dcpedit/mod-mmm/README.md

 | Plate Foam                  | 1     | Optional 3.5mm EVA foam (or 2mm + [1.5mm](https://www.aliexpress.us/item/3256804208838525.html?spm=a2g0o.order_list.order_list_main.5.21ef1802FA7EIC&gatewayAdapt=glo2usa&_randl_shipto=US))

 For the Mill-Max 315 series low profile sockets, I found it more cost efficient to just buy a really long socket and cut the sizes I need with flush cutters.
 [Here's an example of a 1x64 socket.](https://www.mouser.com/ProductDetail/Mill-Max/315-93-164-41-003000?qs=WZRMhwwaLl%252BIMh92Iwf2Uw%3D%3D&countryCode=US&).
 The only thing is that the edges are rough after the cut, but it doesn't bother me.

+You can probably use others ways to mount the Blackpill.
+Just make sure that final height of the USB port is somewhat centered vertically inside the case port.

 ## PCB Build Guild